ezjones/migranalyzer/README.md

 Also, I have been wearing a **Fitbit** with heart rate monitor for a month or so.
 They have an API so we will be able to compare this data too once I add it to the python script.

-# Project phases.
+# Project phases
 We are on Phase 1 now but I see these ones:
 - Phase 1.
 Capture data.
 As much as we can from all kinds of sources, sensors and devices.
-Get more people to join so we can compare diffenret cities.
+Get more people to join so we can compare different cities.
 - Phase 2.
 Analyze the data and see what patterns we find.
 - Phase 3.
 Predict the data.
 This has to be customized for each user taking into account their past data.
 Every "body" is different.
 - Phase 4.
 Act before the migraine happens.
 Getting an alert would be easy but it doesn't solve the problem.
 I am thinking more about creating a smart device that would adjust the room values according to what it knows is good for you.